eudaemonic-one/Lifelong-Learning/Storage-Systems/cmu-18746/lecture02-flash.md

 ### Write Amplification

+* If host writes 1 page, while device writes 2 pages, then write amplification is 2
-* Read-erase-modify-write
+* Read-erase-modify-write costs > 32X write amplification
+  * Copy pages into DRAM except for specific pages to modify -> Erase Block -> Update specific pages -> Copy back from DRAM to flash
-* Application worst for small, random writes
+* Application **worst** for small, random writes
 * Strategy: freely remap between host & NAND addresses
   * Write LBAs to some place other than where they were before
     * Map granularity **depends** on available DRAM for holding map
     * Read-modify-write
   * Group bunch of different small writes into full blocks
   * Leaves holes in other blocks (where old data was)
+    * Holes refer to stale values of the newly-written pages
   * Rate of cleaning depends on amount of unallocated space
     * Controller reserves X% hidden space or assume host does not use all the space